agentloopfyi/agentloopfyi.github.io/_posts/2025-10-28-clean-way-to-include-message-history.markdown

 - blah
 - blah

-These are the messages that have been exchanged so far with the stakeholder asking for different specifications:
+These are the messages that have been exchanged so far with the user:
 <Messages>
 Human: ....
 AI: ....